jonathonadams/zero-to-production/guides/FIREBASE_HOSTING.md

-# Deploy your client app Firebase Hosting
+# Deploy your Web App with Firebase Hosting

 ## Before you Start

-Ensure you have all the [prerequisites] setup and ready prior to starting this guide.
+Ensure you have all the [prerequisites] completed prior to starting this guide.

 ## Configure App